Word Study Gone Wrong — How Good Intentions Mislead

 Key Concepts

-• Words have a range of possible meanings — context picks the right one
+Words have a range of possible meanings.

-• More concordance work does not always mean better interpretation
+More concordance work isn't always better interpretation.

 Scripture Focus